rushabhTt/Note-Sharing-Web-Application/README.md

 Modified Features:
 1. Search by word functionality for logged-in users
-2. API is used to fetch jokes for a button: "Are you bored?" for logged-in users
+2. API is used to fetch jokes from a button: "Are you bored?" for logged-in users

 How to Run this project locally?